Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4X4Ft5Cpat0.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: What about an over-sized lawn mower?
 https://www.youtube.com/watch?v=4X4Ft5Cpat0
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Any plans on a harvester Vehicle to get biomass?](./yt-fDpxXnlkDXY.md) [https://www.youtube.com/watch?v=fDpxXnlkDXY](https://www.youtube.com/watch?v=fDpxXnlkDXY)

 ### Topics
 * [Features > Transportation > Vehicles](../topics/features/transportation/vehicles.md)